 There are two types of coils present in the electrodynamometer.
 They are :

-(a) Moving coil : Moving coil moves the pointer with the help of spring control instrument.
-A limited amount of electric current flows through the moving coil so as to avoid heating.
-So in order to limit the electric current we have connect the high value resistor in series with the moving coil.
-The moving is air cored and is mounted on a pivoted spindle and can moves freely.
+Moving coil moves the pointer with the help of spring control instrument.
+Limited of current flows through the moving coil so as to avoid heating.
+So in order to limit the current we have connected the high value resistor in series with the moving coil.
+The moving is air cored and is mounted on a pivoted spindle and can move freely.
 In electrodynamometer type wattmeter, moving coil works as pressure coil.
-Hence moving coil is connected across the voltage and thus the electric current flowing through this coil is always proportional to the voltage.
+Hence moving coil is connected across the voltage and thus the current flowing through this coil is always proportional to the voltage.

-(2) Spring control, only spring controlled systems are used in these types of wattmeter.
-Gravity controlled system cannot be employed because they will appreciable amount of errors.
+- Spring control, only spring controlled systems are used in these types of wattmeter.
+Gravity controlled system cannot be employed because there will be appreciable amount of errors.

-(e) Scale: There is uniform scale is used in these types of instrument as moving coil moves linearly over a range of 40 degrees to 50 degrees on either sides.
+There is uniform scale which is used in these types of instrument as moving coil moves linearly over a range of 40 degrees to 50 degrees on either side.

 Now let us derive the expressions for the controlling torque and deflecting torques.
 In order to derive these expressions let us consider the circuit diagram given below:

 We know that instantaneous torque in electrodynamic type instruments is directly proportional to the product of instantaneous values of currents flowing through both the coils and the rate of change of flux linked with the circuit.